Bank of Canada Interest Rate

 Why is the Bank of Canada’s Target to Key Policy Overnight Rate Important?

 The Bank of Canada’s main tool to control inflation is the target overnight rate—also called the policy interest rate or key interest rate.
 This is the starting point for many of the economic interest rates that matter to Canadians, like mortgage interest rates.
-Ultimately, the Bank uses the key policy rate to pull down or help increase interest rates across the economy to regulate inflation.
+Ultimately, the Bank uses the key policy rate to pull down or help increase interest rates to regulate inflation and economic activity.

 Think of the target overnight rate as the brakes or accelerator on the economy.
 When inflation rises above the government’s target of 2%, the Bank raises the policy rates and applies the brakes to reduce spending.
 When inflation falls too low (which can also have negative consequences), the bank steps on the gas and lowers interest rates, helping stimulate economic spending.